Thatguy560/CV/README.md

 From my years spent working in accounting and finance, pinpointing the small details was a crucial part of my job and I aim to bring this forward into software development.
 I'm meticulous and often check my work multiple times to ensure 100% accuracy.
 A good example of this is when I was working at the ACU, I had a tuition fee batch payment of around £5million being paid in support of hundreds of students across numerous different universities.
 When processing this batch payment I had to ensure every single detail was correct otherwise this could have been very problematic for both the orginisation and the scholar.

-**Excellent Numerical & Data Entry Skills**
+**Excellent Numerical & Problem Solving Skills**

-Achieved a 'B' grade at A Level Maths and a 'C' at A Level Physics, furthermore I'm highly Office software literate since data entry was the most predominant part of my job.
+With a logical mindset developed from studying A Level Maths & Physics and with the ability to be analytical as a result of my years at work spent analysing data, I can find methodical solutions to problems quickly.
+One of my biggest qualities when it comes to coding is being able to identify problems others may have missed and knowing where to look online for a solution.

 **Fast Learning New Technologies**